c0dycode/Borderlands-Hex-Multitool/Readme.md

 # Changelog:
+## v1.20
+- Switched Autoexec DLL's from steam_api.dll to PhysXExtensions.dll (fixes launching the game via steam).
+- Reverting changes related to steam_api.dll is done automatically when installing or uninstalling autoexec again

 ## v1.19
 - Added installation and configuration for my Autoexec DLL's (requires internet connection, since it directly downloads the zip from GitHub)